computoms/clk/README.md

 ```
 [2022-01-01]
-10:00 Starting project X +projectX
+10:00 Starting project X /projectX
-11:23 Starting documentation of project X +projectX +doc
+11:23 Starting documentation of project X /projectX/module1 +doc
 12:00 [Stop]
 [2022-01-02]
-08:05 Starting workday, checking emails +office +emails
+08:05 Starting workday, checking emails /office/emails
-09:00 Back on documentation +projectX +doc
+09:00 Back on documentation /projectX/module1 +doc
+10:00 Start implementation of module 2 /projectX/module2 .002
-10:00 [Stop]
+11:00 [Stop]
 ```

-## Tags and ids

-An entry in this file can be associated with tags if you start the tag with a `+` (`+tag`) or ID if you start with a `.` (`.456`).

-Tags allow for powerful filtering and reporting.

-IDs allow to track time of tasks from an external tool, such as Jira.
-They also allow to restart a task if you know its id (see examples below).
+### Tasks

+An line in the file is either associated to a date tag (following lines represent tasks started that day) or a task.

+A task is composed of:

+- A _start time_, in the form `HH:mm`
+- A _title_ composed of words separated by spaces
+- An optional _path_, representing a hierarchical tree-like way of ordering and representing the task.
+A path is a single word starting with the `/` character, with sub-groups in the tree structure are separated by `/`, _e.g._ `/project/task/subtask`.
+- Optional _tags_, allowsing to filter the tasks.
+A tag is a single word starting with `+`, _e.g._ `+meeting`
+- An optional _id_, allowing to restart tasks and identify single tasks (or link tasks to external tools, such as Jira).
+An id is a single word starting with `.`, _e.g._ `.123`

+A task does not have a stop time, as it's either:

+- The start time of the following task
+- The time specified by the special `[Stop]` task (see below)

-## Special tasks
+### Special tasks

 The `[Stop]` task is used to stop the last task.
 It is not required if you switch tasks without taking a break.